mrocklin/dask-tutorial/README.md

     Alternatively, you can run `pip install -r requirements.txt`.
     This may or may not work as well.
-    We recommened doing this from a fresh Python environment (this will make synchronizing with your cluster easier).
+    We recommend doing this from a fresh Python environment (this will make synchronizing with your cluster easier).

 3. **Establish Coiled Access**